ViewTouch/viewtouch/docs/ARM64_SUPPORT.md

 ## Current Status

-ViewTouch **fully supports ARM64 architecture** but the GitHub Actions AppImage build for ARM64 is temporarily disabled due to cross-compilation complexity with X11 dependencies.
+ViewTouch **fully supports ARM64 architecture** with our **Universal Linux Installer** that works seamlessly on ARM64 systems including Raspberry Pi.

 ## Running on ARM64 Systems